gangdong/gangdong.github.io/_posts/2018-04-13-Web-jekyll-grammar.markdown

 ## Liquid
 Jekyll uses the Liquid templating language to process templates.
-Generally in Liquid you output content using two curly braces and perform logic statements by surrounding them in a curly brace percentage sign.
+Generally in Liquid, you output content using two curly braces and perform logic statements by surrounding them in a curly brace percentage sign.

 To learn more about Liquid, check out the [official Liquid Documentation](https://shopify.github.io/liquid/).

 ## Variables

 Jekyll traverses your site looking for files to process.
 Any files with front matter are subject to processing.
 For each of these files, Jekyll makes a variety of data available via Liquid.
-The following is a reference of the available data.
+The following is a reference to the available data.

 ### global variables
 ![directory]({{site.cdn_baseurl}}/assets/image/web-jekyll-2-variables-global.png)